Skiffle: Revival in the United Kingdom

 It has been estimated that in the late 1950s, there were 30,000–50,000 skiffle groups in Britain.
 Sales of guitars grew rapidly, and other musicians were able to perform on improvised bass and percussion in venues such as church halls and cafes and in the flourishing coffee bars of Soho, London, like the 2i's Coffee Bar, the Cat's Whisker and nightspots like Coconut Grove and Churchill's, without having to aspire to musical perfection or virtuosity.
-A large number of British musicians began their careers playing skiffle in this period, and some became leading figures in their respective fields.
+A large number of British musicians began their careers playing skiffle in this period, and some became leading figures in their fields.
 These included leading Northern Irish musician Van Morrison and British blues pioneer Alexis Korner, as well as Ronnie Wood, Alex Harvey and Mick Jagger; folk musicians Martin Carthy, John Renbourn and Ashley Hutchings; rock musicians Roger Daltrey, Jimmy Page, Ritchie Blackmore, Robin Trower and David Gilmour; and popular Beat-music successes Graham Nash and Allan Clarke of the Hollies.
 Most notably, the Beatles developed from John Lennon's 1957 skiffle group the Quarrymen; Paul McCartney was added after a few months and George Harrison joined in 1958.
 Similarly, the Bee Gees developed from Barry Gibb's skiffle group The Rattlesnakes.

+In a 2010 radio interview, Tony Sheridan recalls his encounter with skiffle:

+"I always felt a bit out of place anyway.
+So when the puberty thing started, Lonnie Donegan came along, I think it was the end of '55, early '56.
+Rock Island Line.
+All I heard was the beginning [of the song]...
+It sort of turned a switch in me.
+I'm sure John Lennon on the other side of the country, in Liverpool, I'm sure he felt something very, very similar... the first time he heard Donegan.
+It was usually Donegan with us, you know, before Elvis."

 During summer 1970, the skiffle-like song "In the Summertime" by British band Mungo Jerry reached the top of the charts in several countries around the world.
 In 2017, performer Billy Bragg's book Roots, Radicals and Rockers, a history of the skiffle movement, was published.
 Bragg has compared the development of skiffle in Britain in the 1950s to punk rock in the 1970s, noting that skiffle was a revolt by young people against the culture of their parents, and allowed them to create their own style of music without expensive equipment or great musical virtuosity.